CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 = I published a new post.
 But CurrySearch does not find it yet! =

-For now, you will have to manually re-index for every change of content.
+CurrySearch re-indexes your content once a day.
-Go to Settings -> CurrySearch for that.
+But you also have the option to manually re-index for every change of content.

-This will be improved in future versions.
+Go to Settings -> CurrySearch to do that that.

 = Something is not working as expected! =